symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``string`` or ``null`` **default**: ``null``

-It controls they way cookies are sent when the HTTP request was not originated from the same domain the cookies are associated to.
+It controls the way cookies are sent when the HTTP request was not originated from the same domain the cookies are associated to.
 Setting this option is recommended to mitigate `CSRF security attacks`_.